MIDDLE GROUND'S ADVOCACY

 Middle Ground litigated a challenge to a 2011 legislative action which imposed a $25 visitor background check fee and a 1% fee on all deposits made to prisoner spendable accounts.
 These lawsuits are Hamm v.
 Ryan and Arner v.
 Ryan, respectively.
 The $25 fee is not used to defray the cost of background checks.
 Instead, the entire fee is used for building renewal and maintenance.
 The DOC has over 1,500 buildings in its inventory, and visitors use only about 40-50 of those buildings for visitation for a few hours each week.
 Hamm v.
 Ryan was upheld on appeal to the Arizona Supreme Court and the $25 fee for visitors will remain in effect.
 The 1% deposit fee is highly unjust because it affects those with higher deposits much more than those with smaller ones.
 None of the deposit fees are used to defray the cost of banking.
 Instead, 100% of the deposit fees are allocated to building maintenance and renewal.
 Prisoners who don't receive deposits are not charged the fee, even though they use the prison buildings.
-Both of these "fees" are actually illegal special taxes and are being challenged in the courts.
-Arner v.
-Ryan is still pending in the Arizona Court of Appeals.
+Our position, although not agreed to by the courts, is that both of these "fees" are actually illegal special taxes. .

 Part of Middle Ground's mandate is public education about the need for massive reform in the prison system.
 Throughout the more than 3 decades since Middle Ground's formation, we have participated or cooperated in literally hundreds of media stories, news conferences, training seminars, presentations to college and university classes, national and international prisoner rights conferences, and other forums to educate the general public.